tobias-vogel/feedle/readme and install.txt

 You are now ready to install (i.e., configure) fxa-sync-client.

 cd ../fxa-sync-client
-sudo ../node.js/bin/npm install
+sudo ../node.js/bin/npm install #npm might (only) work without the path

 When the installation succeeded, try the following command from /lib/fxa-sync-client/bin using your firefox sync credentials (It should give you a longly output, ending with a lot of json containing your bookmarks.):

-sync-cli.js -e myemailaddress -p mypassword -t bookmarks
+bin/sync-cli.js -e myemailaddress -p mypassword -t bookmarks

 Put your sync credentials in a file called /config/credentials.ini: email = youremail